zaps166/NFSIISE/README.md

 ## What does not work:

 * Modem connection (it will never work again, this feature was removed from assembly code),
-* Force Feedback on Window$ may not work due to bugs in SDL2.
+* Force Feedback is disabled on Windows due to serious bugs in SDL2.

 ## Patches: